Jones AT&T Stadium goes completely cashless

-Senior Associate Athletics Director Robert Giovanetti said major facilities across the state have adopted cashless methods and that encouraged Tech to take a similar step.
+Senior Associate Athletics Director Robert Giovanetti said major facilities across the state have adopted cashless methods, which encouraged Tech to take a similar step.

 “There were a lot of things that went into it.
 One, is that the campus is making a move to go cashless just across campus,” Giovanetti said.
 “When we looked at some ways for efficiencies and looking at other large facilities, Cowboys Stadium in Arlington, Minute Maid (Ballpark in Houston), Globe Life (Field in Arlington), a lot of them had moved to cashless and because of the efficiency of running the operation.”